LDR: The best online co-op games to play with your long-distance partner

 No Man’s Sky: Beyond

 This is a sci-fi survival and exploration game that takes place in an ever expanding galaxy.
 It was initially launched 2016 to a lot of mixed reviews after failing to meet the hype around it, but the team has since expanded and improved the gameplay, giving us the latest update just last year.
-I haven’t had a chance to give it a go yet, but it’s in my library waiting for me to get bored of Stardew Valley (hehe).
+I haven’t had a chance to give it a go yet, but it’s in my library waiting for me.
 Still, it’s worth a try if you’re in the market for a cool co-op game.
-It’s got incredible reviews praising it for its gameplay, graphics and the team behind it who are continuously updating it.
+It’s got incredible reviews praising it for its gameplay, graphics, and the team behind it who are continuously updating it.

 The best reviews are as follows: